syncfusion/blazor-docs/src/diagrams/diagram/accessibility.md

----
-title: "Diagram Accessibility"
-component: "Diagram"
-description: "Diagram Accessibility represents the support that are available in the diagram."
----

 # Accessibility

 Diagram provides built-in compliance with the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications.
 WAI-ARIA Accessibility supports are achieved through the attributes like `aria-label`.
 It helps to provides information about elements